So many of us believe our identity is formed by what we love.

 What do we mean when we ask “Who am I?”
 Most of us are referring to our personalities – what we love, what we like, whether we’re introverted or extroverted.
 And we become passionate about these things because our culture tells us they are vital to who we are.

 Sure, we all have personalities, quirks and preferences.
-But I don’t think those are intrinsic.
+But I don’t think those are essential.

 So much of our personalities and preferences are learned behaviors that can be unlearned.
 They are important, but when I talk of identity, I want something concrete – beyond “who am I?” and moving toward “what am I?”

-Our culture is humanistic in orientation.
-We default to humanism in a lot of our thoughts without realizing it because we’ve been saturated with it our entire lives.
+Our culture is humanistic and naturalistic in its outlook, which means it assumes a lot of things about people and life that leave God out.
+We default to humanism and naturalism in a lot of our thoughts without realizing it because we’ve been saturated with it our entire lives.

-Humanism assumes a kind of atheism and, without burdening atheism with a moral judgment, there’s an inescapable logical result when you take it down to its philosophical foundations.
+They both assume a kind of atheism, and there’s an inescapable logical result when you take them down to their philosophical roots.

 There is nothing inherently “wrong” or “good” about anything; we’ve just all come to a consensus that some things are good and other things are bad.